freeCodeCamp/freeCodeCamp/CONTRIBUTING.md

 You should go through **`Help Wanted`** or **`first timers welcome`** issues for quick lookup of what is available for you to work on.
 These are up for grabs and you do not need a go ahead before working on these.

-If these issues lack clarity on what needs to be done, feel free ask questions in the comments.
+If these issues lack clarity on what needs to be done, feel free to ask questions in the comments.

 **I found a typo, should I report an issue before I can make a pull request?**